Learn to understand the building blocks of the DeFi revolution

 You can find a new liquidity pool every day, and perhaps you could be a liquidity provider.
 These terms are part of DeFi, from trading, to borrow-lend protocols, yield farming, blockchain games, and on-chain insurance.
 It’s a relatively new technology for the crypto market, so there are many questions about this topic.

-We decided to break everything down and, using simple examples, explain what liquidity pools are, how they work, and who liquidity providers are.
+Liquidity pools and liquidity providers are everywhere when you’re swapping tokens on a decentralized exchange, also on DappRadar’s Token Swap.
+In order to understand how this works, we decided to break everything down and, using simple examples, explain what liquidity pools are, how they work, and who liquidity providers are.
 Let’s go!

 What Is A Liquidity Pool?